dougvos/dvhelloworld/README.md

 I'm following this GitHub Guide, here - https://guides.github.com/activities/hello-world/

-However, my first test with Netlify was to use their fast-n-easy "drag your project folder" here thingy.
+However, my first test with Netlify was to use their fast-n-easy "drag your project folder here" thingy.

 I'm Doug Vos, and you'll find me on many of the social's as @dougvos or sometimes @douglasvos Back in the 1990's and early 2000's I learned a few things about HTML and CSS from Zeldman,